kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 Beyond the basic features, Export Layers allows you to:
 * customize the layer name,
 * apply additional procedures before the export (insert background, scale down...)
-* exclude specific layers from the export by applying constraints (only visible layers, ...)
+* selecting which layers to export by applying constraints (only visible layers, ...)

 To enable customization, press the "Settings" button and choose "Show More Settings".